calcoloergosum/vocagen/README.md

 ## Pipeline

-If you want to generate your own, here are the pipeline that I followed.
+Pipeline requires 3 environment variables:
+- `$OPENAI_API_KEY`: OpenAI's api key.
+- `$GOOGLE_APPLICATION_CREDENTIALS`: Google Cloud Platform's api key.
+- `$PROJECT_ID` Google Cloud Platform's Project name for the above credentials.

+Sample commands can be found in `samples/sample_*.sh`.
+Step by step:

 1. Prepare words list.
-Sort by frequency, and throw it at an LLM.
-I used OpenAI's `gpt3.5-turbo`.
-Ask it to format it for you so that it is easier to parse.
+2. Sort by frequency.
+For each word:
+3. Throw it at an LLM to make 10 example sentences.
+I used OpenAI.
+4. Translate the sentences.
+I used GCP Translate API.
+For each sentence:
+5. Make an image.
+I used local ComfyUI API.
+6. Make an audio.
+I used GCP TTS API.

+After everything is done, run frontend by `cd frontend && npm start`.
+Also, run backend by `python backend.py`.

 ## Assets